Caewinix/torchflint/docs/source/introduction.rst

 2. Patchwork & High Performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A core module for handling N-dimensional patches.
-Notably, **torchflint.patchwork.fold_stack is faster than the official torch.nn.functional.fold** in many scenarios.
+Notably, the speed of **`torchflint.patchwork.fold_stack` is close to the official `torch.nn.functional.fold` (only support images less than 2D)** in many scenarios.

 3. Functional Convolution & Pooling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~